Kotzilla Console

 Issues View

-The Issues View provides detailed visibility into all detected issues across your app, including crashes, performance problems, and architectural issues identified via the Kotzilla SDK API.
-It offers two complementary views to help you monitor, prioritize, and resolve problems effectively.
+This page provides visibility into all detected issues across your app, including crashes, performance problems, and architectural issues identified via the Kotzilla SDK.
+It offers multiple views to help monitor, prioritize, and resolve problems effectively.

 All Issues View